Veltto Virtanen

-Pertti Olavi "Veltto" Virtanen (born 18 May 1951 in Hämeenlinna) is a rock personality, former presidential candidate, and former member of the Finnish Parliament from Tampere, Finland.
+Pertti Olavi "Veltto" Virtanen (born 18 May 1951) is a Finnish rock personality, former presidential candidate, and former member of the Finnish Parliament from Tampere, Finland.

-In music he performed both as a solo artist and in the bands Virtanen (with Moog Konttinen), Välikausitakki and Sammas.
+In music, he performed both as a solo artist and in the bands Virtanen (with Moog Konttinen), Välikausitakki and Sammas.
 Elektroninen xstaasi is considered the most famous of Veltto Virtanen's songs.
-Välikausitakki was notable for including also Mikko Alatalo, Harri Rinne and later also Juice Leskinen.
+Välikausitakki was notable for including Mikko Alatalo, Harri Rinne and later also Juice Leskinen.

-After running as a protest candidate in the 1994 presidential election, his surprisingly high popular vote spurred him to run in the 1995 election for the house of representatives as an essentially independent candidate, and succeeded in winning a seat.
+After running as a protest candidate in the 1994 presidential election, his surprisingly high popular vote spurred him to run in the 1995 election for the Eduskunta as an essentially independent candidate, and succeeded in winning a seat.
 His terms in the Parliament were characteristically quixotic; the speeches he made being exercises in near-shamanistic elocution, and counter to parliamentary protocol refusing to bare his head, sporting various headgear, but being most famous for his "artistic" beret.

-The minor party KiPu, which tactically allied with Virtanen, never won a seat of its own; thus he formed a one-man party-group in the parliament.
-Outside critics of the phenomenon of his political success wrote a critical book about it titled Huijari - Veltto Virtanen & Kirjava Puolue (publisher: Veitikka Kustannus 1999).
+The minor party Ekologinen puolue Vihreät, with which Virtanen tactically allied, never won any other seats; thus he formed a one-man party-group in the parliament.
+Later Virtanen's supporters took over the party and renamed it.
+Critics of the phenomenon of his political success wrote a critical book about it titled Huijari - Veltto Virtanen & Kirjava Puolue (publisher: Veitikka Kustannus 1999).

 He continued in elective politics by running in the 1999 and 2003 parliamentary elections, but failed to win a seat due to the Finnish D'Hondt method of voting which favours large parties over minor ones.